leschultz/data_extraction_LAMMPS/README.md

 Note: Python 2.7 and LAMMPS is required.
 User must be in the directories noted below for functionality or add the folder to environment variables.

+If initially cloned from a repository, run the setup.sh to create needed folders.

 ----------------------------

 1. Located in bash folder.
 To generate input files at a specified temperature in kelving, the following could be used: